Write a good commit message

-Commit messages are one of the most common ways developers communicate with other developers, including our VIP team, so it’s important that your commit message clearly communicate changes with everybody else.
+Commit messages are one of the most common ways developers communicate with each other, so it’s important to clearly communicates any changes.

 - People reading the commit timeline.

 - People debugging code.

 1. Good commit messages should have a sentence in the subject line briefly describing what the change is and when appropriate, why it was necessary.